Surry Hills suburb profile

 Surry Hills property market performance

 Surry Hills' property market has shown stability and growth over the past 12 months.
-House values have remained steady with no change, maintaining a median price of $1.9 million.
-In contrast, unit values have increased by 5.8%, bringing the median unit price to $895,000, indicating a rising demand for units in the area.
+The median house price has remained steady at $2.54 million, while unit values have increased by 8%, bringing the median unit price to $950,000.
+This indicates a rising demand for units in the area.

-The rental market in Surry Hills has seen varied changes, with house rents remaining unchanged, while unit rents have increased by 6.9%, reflecting a stronger demand for rental units in the suburb.
+The rental market in Surry Hills has seen varied trends, with house rents remaining unchanged, while unit rents have increased by 7.5% over the last 12 months, reflecting a stronger demand for rental units in the suburb.

 Surry Hills demographics

-Surry Hills, located in the heart of Sydney, is a vibrant and eclectic suburb known for its creative flair and bustling atmosphere.
-With a population of 15,828 and a median age of 35, it attracts a mix of young professionals, artists, and families who are drawn to its lively streets, trendy cafes, and cultural venues.
-The suburb's proximity to the Central Business District makes it a convenient choice for those seeking a dynamic urban lifestyle with easy access to work and leisure activities.
+Surry Hills, located in the heart of Sydney, is a vibrant and eclectic suburb known for its creative flair, bustling café culture, and historic charm.
+With a population of 15,828 and a median age of 35, it attracts a diverse mix of residents, including young professionals, artists, and families.
+The suburb's proximity to the Central Business District and its lively atmosphere make it a popular choice for those seeking a dynamic urban lifestyle.

 Housing in Surry Hills is predominantly rental-based, with 67.1% of properties being rented.
-This high rental rate underscores its appeal to those seeking flexible living arrangements, including students and professionals.
-The suburb's household composition is diverse, with a significant proportion of couple families without children, accounting for 71.4% of the family structure.
-This reflects the suburb's appeal to young couples and individuals who enjoy the vibrant social scene and cultural offerings.
+This high rental rate reflects the suburb's appeal to those seeking flexible living arrangements, particularly young professionals and students.
+The area is characterized by a significant number of couple families without children, accounting for 71.4% of family households, which contributes to its vibrant and youthful community.

 Surry Hills infrastructure, key developments and investment opportunities